Experience in Diablo 4

 Summary

-• Higher difficulties grant massively more XP.
+- Higher difficulties grant more XP.

-• Elites, Champions and Minions are valuable targets if you can finish them quickly.
+- Elites, Champions, and Minions are valuable targets if you can finish them quickly.

-• In parties, several mechanics provide massive benefits to leveling speed and allow you to boost low level players.
+- In parties, several mechanics provide massive benefits to leveling speed and allow you to boost low-level players.

 Credits